 Perform these either with your standard deadlift grip, or double overhand for increased difficulty.

 Grippers are a great way to build your forearm size and strength and offer a unique stimulus compared to other exercises.
-Lifters should look to use a full range of motion with maximal force and incorporate varying protocols such as drop sets, eccentrics, and isometrics.
+Lifters should look to use a full range of motion with maximal effort and incorporate varying protocols such as drop sets, eccentrics, and isometrics.

 Grippers also offer the benefits of being a quicker training method that can be done from home away from your other training, which can lead to increased training quality.
 However, do require an upfront investment and may become boring over prolonged periods of time.